nvim-orgmode/org-bullets.nvim/README.md

       end,
       -- or false to disable the symbol.
 Works for all symbols headlines = false,
-      -- or a table of tables that provide
+      -- or a table of tables that provide a name
-      -- name and highlight group for each headline level headlines = {
+      -- and (optional) highlight group for each headline level headlines = {
         { "◉", "MyBulletL1" }
         { "○", "MyBulletL2" },